By Kathryn Walsh and Lisa Cesarano

 Supported employment services at organizations such as The Arc Dutchess offer resume development, on-the-job-training, and career exploration.
 The services are supported by funds from Adult Career and Continuing Education Services (ACCES-VR), OPWDD, and Office of Mental Health (OMH).

 There are many organizations throughout the Hudson Valley that also have community-based and residential services.
 KEON Center in Peekskill and Greystone Programs in Hopewell Junction, are among them.
-“An OPWDD review of eligibility will determine the types of services for which a person may be eligible, and the scope of those services,” says Nathan Briggs, director of Residential Services at Greystone Programs.
+“An OPWDD review of eligibility will determine the types of services for which a person may be eligible, and the scope of those services,” says Nathan Briggs, former director of Residential Services at Greystone Programs.

 Long-term residential options should also be explored at this stage for that day when your child will no longer be living with you.
 Your Care Manager, OPWDD, and organizations such as The Arc, Abilities First, and Putnam Independent Living Services can assist with this, as well.